Bootstrapping Yang-Mills matrix integrals: Discussion

 Some comments on future directions are in order. \begin{itemize} \item The positivity bootstrap study can be extended to other matrix models.
-We may consider other bosonic multi-matrix integrals that admit an expansion in the large number of matrices.
-It is interesting to see if the leading behaviors and their corrections can be extracted from the positivity bounds.
+We may consider other bosonic multi-matrix integrals that admit a controlled expansion in a large parameter.
+In this work, the large parameter is the number of matrices $D$, but similar ideas may apply to other limits.
+For example, the large coupling limit is particularly interesting.
+It is worthwhile to see if the leading behaviors and their corrections can also be extracted from the positivity bounds.
+One potential goal is to derive the strong coupling expansion of the Hoppe model using the matrix bootstrap, as discussed in \cite{Guerrieri:2025ytx}.
 We may also consider supersymmetric matrix integrals.
-If the Pfaffian from the fermion path integral is real positive, we can still impose the positive semidefinite condition on the bosonic observables, such as the $D=4$ super-Yang-Mills matrix integral and its mass deformations \cite{Krauth:1998xh,Ambjorn:2000bf,Martina:2025kwc}.
+If the Pfaffian from the fermion path integral is real and positive, we can still impose the positive semidefinite condition on the positivity matrices constructed from bosonic observables, such as the $D=4$ super-Yang-Mills matrix integral and its mass deformations \cite{Krauth:1998xh,Ambjorn:2000bf,Martina:2025kwc}.
 In matrix models, we may also derive positivity constraints from non-negative eigenvalue densities, which is closer to the unitarity assumption in field theories. \item As the sign or complex phase problem obstructs a direct use of the positivity bootstrap, an appealing direction is to study supersymmetric matrix models by the analytic trajectory bootstrap.
 In some cases, the eigenvalue spectra can be computed analytically in certain limits, or inferred from Monte Carlo data.
-In a super-Yang-Mills matrix integral, the asymptotic behavior of the eigenvalue distribution may decay as power law, and the higher moments may be divergent.
+In a super-Yang-Mills matrix integral, the asymptotic behavior of the eigenvalue distribution may decay as a power law, and the higher moments may be divergent.
 See \cite{Krauth:1998yu, Krauth1999,Ambjorn:2000dx,Austing:2001pk} for some early discussions.
-Then they are significantly different from the Wigner semi-circle type, which can be viewed as the starting point of the ansatz in this work.
+Then the eigenvalue distributions are significantly different from the Wigner semi-circle type, which can be viewed as the starting point of the ansatz in this work.
 As a result, we may need to make some dramatic changes in the functional forms of the ansatz in the analytic trajectory bootstrap.
-Analytic results from the infinite mass limit of the mass deformed Yang-Mills matrix integrals may be useful. \item Another important direction is to extend the Yang-Mills matrix bootstrap to higher dimensional spacetime.
+Analytic results from the infinite mass limit of the mass-deformed Yang-Mills matrix integrals may be useful. \item Another important direction is to extend the Yang-Mills matrix bootstrap to higher-dimensional spacetime.
 The case of lattice gauge theories has been studied in \cite{Anderson:2016rcw,Kazakov:2022xuh,Kazakov:2024ool,Li:2024wrd,Guo:2025fii}.
-In continuum descriptions, one needs to use a different regularization scheme, such as momentum cutoff or dimensional regularization, and be careful about the nonperturbative formulation \cite{Roberts:1994dr}.
+In continuum descriptions, one needs to use a different regularization scheme, such as a momentum cutoff or dimensional regularization, and be careful about the nonperturbative formulation \cite{Roberts:1994dr}.
 Before a full fledged study of higher dimensional Yang-Mills gauge theory, it is also interesting to bootstrap Wilson loops in the zero dimensional context.
 The use of exponential operators will lead to new observables beyond the simple matrix moments. \end{itemize}